arangodb/arangodb/Documentation/UserManual/Foxx.md

 Foxx is an easy way to create APIs and simple web applications from within ArangoDB.
 It is inspired by Sinatra, the classy Ruby web framework.
-If FoxxApplication is Sinatra, @ref UserManualActions are the corresponding `Rack`.
+If Foxx is Sinatra, @ref UserManualActions are the corresponding `Rack`.
 They provide all the HTTP goodness.

 If you just want to install an existiting application, please use the